 Other fields that must be configured include:

-Note: LogicMonitor’s default Windows EventSources have a filter that only alerts on Error and Critical level events.
+Note: LogicMonitor’s pre-built Windows Event Log EventSources have filters that restrict alerting to error and critical level events.

 To match multiple event IDs, you can use the In comparison operation, and list the event IDs separated by the pipe “|” character – spaces are ignored.